 Certain adjustments may be needed to get on with your life, and often, some simple tips and advice can go a long way to making these changes.

-When you come to an Intervene clinic we give you any information available to make your life easier and enable you to live with your condition.
+When you come to our Pharmacy, we give you all the information available to make your life easier and enable you to better live with your condition.

 1. Angina- A Comprehensive Review http://www.mayoclinic.com/health/angina/DS00994

 2. What is Angina?- National Heart and Lung Blood Institute Diseases and Conditions Index http://www.nhlbi.nih.gov/health/dci/Diseases/Angina/Angina_WhatIs.html

 If you would like to know the latest treatment and management strategies, using conventional and scientifically backed complementary medicine and therapies, plus an assortment of helpful tips, hints and lifestyle remedies which will improve your overall quality of life, then call into our pharmacy and we'll be delighted to help.